-You can also read more about Tiffany’s story on The Winchester Star’s website.
+You can read more about Tiffany’s story on The Winchester Star’s website.

 In February 2017, Andrea, who lives in mid-western Illinois, was on her way to work after an ice storm when her car skidded out of control and rolled 1 1/2 times.
 Her daughter, riding in a diono rainier, was uninjured.
 Andrea said “No parent should ever have to turn and look in the backseat to see if their child is still alive, but if you ever do I hope you see what I saw.
 My child perfectly snug in her carseat, she did not move an inch, her carseat did not move an inch, everything around her was broken, but she was perfect.
 She did not have a single scratch on her.”

 This story was first published on the Kirkland Patch’s website.
 The full story can be found here.